carimura/speedcam/README.md

 Exploration of automated speed detection in modern Java, starting with the OpenCV JNI bindings and then switching to the FFM API.

 ## TODO
+- add the time of the car itself into MotionResult which can be determined from the filename
 - see if there's any simple refactorings of SpeedDetect.java, getting a little long in the tooth
-- add the time of the car itself into MotionResult which can be determined from the filename
 - Front end CRUD site
 - Convert to FFM API (calc performance differences)
-- Right-to-left-2 seems to be detecting left-to-right
-- Formalize tests into a tests section

 ## Building